kaist-ina/Extractocol/README.md

 Automatic Protocol Behavior Analysis Framework for Android Apps.
 This version is incomplete and we will finish this work by Feb, 2017.

+# How To
+Extractocol has two main modules that are program slicing and signature building modules.
+We extended flowdroid to extract network related instructions in APK.
+We implements signature building module using Soot framework.

 # License
 <code>CC BY-NC-SA</code> <a href="https://github.com/idleberg/Creative-Commons-Markdown/blob/spaces/4.0/by-nc-sa.markdown">Attribution-NonCommercial-ShareAlike</a>